A different way to experience a city.

 Each walk follows the same carefully designed sequence — a dramaturgy of attention.

-The experience begins with atmosphere, rhythm, and bodily perception.
+Sensory Anchor The experience begins with atmosphere, rhythm, and bodily perception.
 The traveller feels the place first — and discovers the history that shaped it.

 A hidden or overlooked element completely reframes the place.